IlKaiser/IoT_Group-Project/nucleo_code/README.md

 #define BOAT_FOUND_CMD 5
 ```

 Notice how the access to the I2C bus is treated as a **critical section**, because we have to avoid that multiple threads access it at the same time.
-In order to do this, we used a mutex, so we have to include the following header in the [main.c](https://github.com/IlKaiser/IoT_Group-Project/blob/main/nucleo_code/main.c):
+In order to do this, we used a **mutex**, so we have to include the following header in the [main.c](https://github.com/IlKaiser/IoT_Group-Project/blob/main/nucleo_code/main.c):

 ```c
 #include "mutex.h"